MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

 ----------------------
 ### III.
 Install and launch Jupyter notebooks and Python, following the tracks of unidata-python-workshop

-#### Follow the istructions at https://unidata.github.io/unidata-python-workshop/installation.html
+#### These are the instructions, summarized from https://unidata.github.io/unidata-python-workshop/installation.html

    1. **install** miniconda3 (the basic system, easily expanded) or anaconda (the big package with more than we need) from anaconda.com.
 The 3 refers to Python3; Python2 will be deprecated soon.